Mohan-Zhang-u/TextSummarization/README.md

 # Please try the demo at 52.183.29.144:5000
-- This is a server instance to demo this text summarization model.
+- Above url links to a server instance to demo this text summarization model.

 # Text Summarization Tool
 This repository is based on the ACL 2018 paper: